 Meeting with Vice Admiral Mohab Mamish, Chairman of the Suez Canal Authority

-Original open date in 1869 - 1M Egyptians built the canal, 100k died building it
+Original open date in 1869 - 1M Egyptians built the canal, 100k died making it

-$8.92B USD provided by the citizens in 192 days via bonds to build the new canal
+$8.92B provided by the citizens in 192 days via bonds to build the new canal

 Building the new Suez Canal was said to take 5-years by engineers’ assessment.
 The admiral overseeing the project was ambitious enough to say he could do it in one year.
-President Sisi came to the Admiral’s announcement event and told him in advance that he would be making a small request, but didn’t mention what it was.
-Then, when the admiral announced the 3-year project, President Sisi requested it be done in an impossible 1-year!
-But they succeeded in exactly 1 year and they are open for business!
-Celebration Video, short documentary video
+President Sisi came to the admiral’s announcement event and told him in advance that he would be making a small request but didn’t mention what it was.
+Then, when the admiral announced the 3-year project, President Sisi requested it is done in an impossible 1-year!
+But they succeeded in precisely one year, and they are open for business!

 Also has an office in San Antonio, Texas